How to Manage Caregiver Stress: Signs, Burnout & Practical Solutions

 Caregiver stress happens when the demands of caregiving become overwhelming.
 Taking care of a loved one requires constant attention, which can make you feel drained, both physically and emotionally.
 You might find yourself constantly on the go, managing appointments and ensuring their comfort, and this can make you feel worn out.

 You may start to notice signs of stress, like feeling tired all the time or having trouble sleeping.
 Emotionally, you might feel anxious or sad.
 I’ve been there too, feeling like I couldn’t keep up.
-It’s important to recognize these signs of stress early.
+It’s important to recognize these signs of caregiver burnout early.
 Acknowledging it is the first step to managing it, and it’s okay to ask for help when you need it.

 What is Caretaker’s Syndrome?